 Next Vizard presents a panel where the user can select which simulation to visualize.
 To play back a previously recorded BSK simulation press the Select button and navigate to the binary BSK recording file.
 After a file has been selected press the Start Visualization button.

 To live stream data from a running Basilisk simulation to Vizard make sure that the connection type is DirectComm and the mode is Live Streaming.
-When starting a Basilisk script that uses live streaming (see scenarioBasicOrbitStream) the socket address, such as
+When starting a Basilisk script that uses live streaming (see scenarioBasicOrbitStream with

 To engage with the visualization, the view point can be rotated and the user can zoom in and out.
 There are three view modes available: